 Chicken, burgers, salad, eggs, or topped with chili and melted cheese (see post for more ideas).

 To save time during the hectic dinner hour, you can chop the potatoes up to a day in advance.
 Store them in the fridge in a sealed container (these versatile glass bowl with lids are perfect - affiliate link), covered with water.

-This recipe works perfectly with sweet potatoes.
-Make them the exact same way - might not need as long in the oven.
+This recipe works great with sweet potatoes.
+Omit the paprika and garlic, then bake them the exact same way.
+They might not need as long in the oven.

 Some of these links are affiliate links.
 Read my disclosure policy here.